PrincetonUniversity/Vatic/README.md

     output = pickle.load(f)
 ```

-An example of how to run Vatic on 2020-05-04 on 1 day using Gurobi:
+An example of how to run Vatic on 2020-05-04 on 1 day using Gurobi, and saving the output to .csv files:

 ```
-vatic-det RTS-GMLC 2020-05-04 1 --solver gurobi
+vatic-det RTS-GMLC 2020-05-04 1 --solver gurobi --csv
 ```

 `vatic-det` also supports the following optional arguments further controlling its behaviour: